 One spot remains for my upcoming Flourish retreat and book launch party in Granada, Nicaragua.
 Is it yours?
 This is going to be such a unique and beautiful gathering.
 You can read all the details and register here.

 Courtney Pinkerton, M.Div & M.PP, is a holistic life coach and the founder of Bird in Hand Coaching.
 She holds dual master's degrees from Harvard Divinity School and Harvard Kennedy School and is the author of The Flourish Formula: An Overachiever's Guide to Slowing Down and Accomplishing More and creator of the 8-Step Flourish Coaching Program.
 Courtney helps busy women unlock their greatest gifts and thrive in their personal lives.
 In the summer of 2017 she followed a long time dream and moved to Nicaragua with her husband Richard Amory (they met in Nicaragua in the Peace Corps) and their three children where together they are exploring volcanic islands, colonial cities and beaches.
 They have made their home in Granada where they are being tutored by their neighbors in the art of slowing down and living more.
-Interested to learn more about her Flourish Coaching Program or upcoming retreat?
-You can schedule your complimentary discovery session here.
+Interested to learn more?
+Each month Courtney offers a select number of complimentary Flourish Assessment Calls.
+You can schedule one here.

 Want to get the latest from Courtney?

 Sign up here and receive an excerpt of her brand new book The Flourish Formula...
 Which when it was released earned Amazon best-seller status in Meditation, Time-Management and Life Skills!!